 Levels of interaction

 The purpose of the determining the levels of interaction is to efficiently communicate the involvement of the SEM organisations in the disaster.
-For example, in the case of a small local disaster, there would not be a requirement to set up a dedicated communication channel, because there will be only one entity working on the mapping products.
+For example, in the case of a small local disaster, there would not be a requirement to set up a dedicated communication channel, because there will normally be only one entity working on the mapping products.
 The levels of interaction will become very relevant for larger scale disasters where more than one SEM organisation is involved and where such interaction can bring synergic benefits.

 The following list provides the basic description of each level and a potential expansion.
 The basic level of engagement may be used to describe interactions with IWG-SEM members, or in the general discourse.